TRENT-OS/test_logserver/README.md

-# OS logserver - demo application
+# OS LogServer - Test Application

-The purpose of this demo application is to present all common features offered by the log server, and help the user to configure it in the desired way.
+The purpose of this test application is to present all common features offered by the LogServer, and help the user to configure it in the desired way.

-The following components are used in the demo:
+The following components are used in the test:

 * FileReaderWriter
 * LogFileReader
 * LogsAllLevels
 * LogServer

-The following features are presented in the demo:
+The following features are presented in the test:

 * Several clients logging concurrently.
 * Logging to the console.